roguesherlock/blog-2020/src/pages/mental-models/index.md

 #### Strategy and tactics
 Usually decisions tend to fall into one of those two categories.
 Strategic decisions have long-term, gradual, and subtle effects.
-They're like an overarching plans or set of goals.
+They're like overarching plans or sets of goals.
 And changing strategies is like trying to turn around a ship—it can be done but not quickly.
 Whereas, Tactical decisions are encapsulated into outcomes that have relatively quick binary resolutions (success or failure).

 *Example*: Picking a programming language is a strategic decision whilst choosing how to learn that programming language is more like a tactical decision.